 Absolutely not.
-Art journaling can enhance the devotional life of any individual, whether your right brain is pulsing with life or seemingly atrophied.
+Art journaling can enhance the devotional life of any individual, whether your right brain is pulsing with life or hasn't been used in years.
 Journaling is simply a way to make the Bible’s truths more beautiful and memorable to you personally.

 You do not need to feel intimidated by Bible journaling.
 Your eyes will probably be the only two to view your artwork.
 Thankfully, we also live in the presence of a loving God who causes us no fear of judgment.

-However, if you do find yourself struggling to come up with ideas to illustrate your reflections, Bibles such as KJV Bibles’ My Creative Bible and My Promise Bible may provide a helpful starting point.
-You can begin by coloring the lovely watermarked illustrations already present on these Bibles’ pages.>
+However, if find yourself struggling to come up with ideas, Bibles such as KJV Bibles’ My Creative Bible and My Promise Bible may provide a helpful starting point.
+You can begin by coloring the lovely watermarked illustrations already present on these Bibles’ pages.

 4. Is art journaling only for young people?

 It is true: art journaling is the next up-and-coming devotional trend.
 It encourages individuality and practically begs to be shared on Instagram.

 Check out Google Images’ display of Western medieval artwork, and you will find that nearly all of it is biblically inspired.
 Individuals and churches throughout time have celebrated the power of art and illustration in worship.